Types of Air Cargo: A Complete Guide to Air Cargo Categories, Special Cargo Handling and Cargo in Aviation

 These are human body parts that are transported by air for various reasons, such as repatriation, burial, transplantation, research, and more.
 Human remains, organs, and tissue samples are subject to specific regulations and standards by the ICAO, the IATA, and the World Health Organization (WHO).
 They require special packaging, labeling, documentation, and handling by trained personnel, as well as appropriate temperature control and sanitation during transportation.

-Business Jets and Air Cargo
+Types of Air Cargo Carriers: Business Jets and Specialized Cargo Aircraft

 Business jets are a type of aircraft that are designed and used for private, corporate, or government purposes, rather than for commercial passenger or cargo transportation.
 Business jets typically seat between 19 and 50 passengers, and offer more comfort, convenience, and flexibility than commercial flights.
 Business jets can also be used for air cargo transportation, especially for special cargo that requires speed, security, or exclusivity.
-Some of the advantages of using business jets for air cargo service transportation are:

 Faster Delivery